 Engage with service users, practising midwives, researchers and other healthcare professionals in placements, class and online.

-Practise and hone your skills with medical students in hospital settings, and in our purpose-built Simulation Suite and Birth Room.
+Practise and hone your skills with medical students in hospital settings, and in our purpose-built Skills and Simulation Centre and Birth Room.

 Where can it take me?